 This looks like:

-In all of these cases, the title can stand in for an honorific.
+In all of these cases, the title is itself an honorific.
+You don't need to call someone sensei-san!

 Japanese honorifics summary